iov-one/weave/docs/tutorial/handler.rst

     :lines: 141-171

-Let us recall that when incrementing the article count on the parent blog, we don't have to worry about concurrential access, nor use any synchronisation mechanism : We are garanteed that each ``Check`` and ``Deliver`` method will be executed sequentially and in the same order on each node.
+Let us recall that when incrementing the article count on the parent blog, we don't have to worry about concurrential access, nor use any synchronisation mechanism : We are guaranteed that each ``Check`` and ``Deliver`` method will be executed sequentially and in the same order on each node.

 Finally, note how we generate the composite key for the post by concatenating the blog slug and